manjprabhu/ViewmodelSample/README.md

-ViewmodelSample
+#ViewmodelSample
-A very application that demonstrates the usage of Android ViewModel and View binding library ButterKnife
+A very simple application that demonstrates the usage of Android ViewModel and View binding library ButterKnife